-All application materials should be received by May 30 for consideration in the fall, and by October 1 for consideration in the spring.
+All application materials should be received by May 1 for priority consideration in the fall, and by November 1 for priority consideration in the spring.
 Candidates for admission may be requested to come to the school for a personal interview.
 Also, an applicant may request an interview.

-A person with the baccalaureate degree, seeking to take particular courses but not working toward a graduate degree may be granted such permission.
-These courses may be taken for credit or on a noncredit basis.
+A person with a baccalaureate degree, seeking to take particular courses but not working toward a graduate degree may be granted such permission.
+These courses may be taken for credit or on a non-credit basis.